naazimco/Beeper-install/README.md

 Open Terminal using Spotlight (command+space) or Launchpad.
 Run `cd ~/Downloads` (or wherever the downloaded file is located) Then run `./Beeper_macOS_install.sh`

+#### ChromeOS
+At the bottom right of the screen, select the time.
+Select Settings and then About ChromeOS and then Developers.
+Next to "Linux development environment," select Set up.
+Follow the on-screen instructions.
+Setup can take 10 minutes or more.
+A terminal window will open. `cd ~/Downloads` (or wherever the downloaded file is located) Then run `./Beeper_ChromeOS_install.sh`

 #### Linux:
 Open your Terminal app